RaymondLoranger/github_issues/README.md

 # GitHub Issues

 Prints GitHub Issues to STDOUT in a table with borders and colors.

 ## Using

-To use `Github Issues`, first clone it from GitHub:
+To use `GitHub Issues`, first clone it from GitHub:

   - git clone https://github.com/RaymondLoranger/github_issues

 Then run these commands to build the escript:

   - cd github_issues
-  - chcp 65001 (if you are on Windows)
+  - chcp 65001 (if on Windows)
   - mix deps.get
   - mix escript.build